 Having said that, Memphis Kendo Club recommends that people come and watch the pratice at least once before starting, as many people tend to have a(n incorrect) pre-conceived notion of what kendo is, or should be.
 To try and dispel some of the more common (mis)beliefs, kendo is NOT like what is portrayed in comic books/anime, or in movies like Star Wars, Kill Bill or The Last Samurai.
 It's even less like "backyard ninja" videos posted regularly on websites like YouTube, or what you may see from groups such as the Society for Creative Anachronisms (SCA).
 If such is the type of swordplay you hope to achieve through the study of kendo, then please do not waste our time (or yours), because that is not the type of swordplay learned through proper kendo instruction.

-Speaking very generally, kendo is a very safe activity, and this is perhaps most evidenced by people actively continuing to practice well into their 50s and 60s (and beyond)!
+Speaking very generally, kendo is a very safe activity, and this is perhaps most evidenced by people actively continuing to practice well beyond their "prime" years.

 People take up kendo at various ages, both young and old.
 We accept students from ages 12 and up.
 If you are under 16 years of age, the community center requires a parent or guardian to be present throughout the practice.
 Currently, we only take on new students in the first two weeks of:

 If you have an interest in starting, there are only two things you should have when you show up: a shinai (bamboo sword) and a bokuto (wooden sword).
-These items can be purchased locally in town at Dach Imports (the only martial arts supply store in Memphis) on Summer Avenue, which is owned/operated by Memphis Kendo Club's head instructor, Harry Dach.
-Alternatively, these items can be purchased online.
-For a listing of recommended online suppliers, see the LINKS section from the main Memphis Kendo Club page (Note: Memphis Kendo Club does not get kickbacks from any online supplier.
-Suppliers are recommended based on reputation and our direct experience in ordering from them in the past).
+Since the closing of Memphis' only martial arts supply store (Dach Imports), these items can pretty much only be purchased online.
+At some point, the club may consider keeping shinai in stock for club members to purchase through the club's contact person.
+For a listing of recommended online suppliers, see the LINKS section from the main Memphis Kendo Club page (Note: Memphis Kendo Club does not get kickbacks from any online supplier.)

-As for an outfit, we recommend you dress simply and comfortably (sweats, t-shirt, etc.), but please, make it respectable as well (clean, no holes, no profane messages, etc.).
+As for workout clothes, we recommend you dress simply and comfortably (sweats, shorts, t-shirt, etc.), but please, make it respectable as well (clean, no holes, no profane messages, etc.).
 Be advised, also, that shoes and socks are NOT worn in the practice of kendo.
 It really will not be necessary to get into the traditional kendo uniform (hakama and keikogi) for a few months.

 Kendo training at the very beginning can be extremely monotonous with a lot of repetition of only a few very simple, basic movements.
 These basics of kendo are vitally important to the foundation of kendo skills, which is why it is necessary for beginning students to spend so much time on them.